Proven-Paradox/shaper-system/Handbook.md

 **Advantageous Recovery** [Elementalist]
 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).

-**Exploit Weakness** [Elementalist]
-When you strike a foe’s elemental weakness, any damage you deal on your turn is increased by your Mind (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Mind each Hero Tier (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).

 **Extended Duration Obstacles** [Tactician]
 Increase the duration of any Terrain Abilities you use by a number of rounds equal to your Hero Tier.
 In addition, you can dismiss your own Terrain Abilities as a Minor action.
 // Need to keep an eye on scaling here

-**Hazardous Terrain** [Tactician]
-Whenever an opponent enters a square or moves through an edge affected by your Terrain effects, they take damage equal to your Mind.
-(Allies are not affected by this, but are still affected by the Terrain effect as normal.)

 **Mana from Momentum** [Kineticist]
 After you cast a spell, the next spell you cast on your turn has its HP or MP cost reduced by your Hero Tier, to a minimum of 0.